How to Train a Blue Heeler and American Bully Mix: Step-by-Step Guide

 2. Separation Anxiety: Being so well-known for their loyalties towards owners may have its downfalls if they are excessively prone to experiencing separation anxiety when their owners aren’t around.
 This could potentially cause them to engage in destructive behavior out of boredom or longing for their human’s presence and attention.

-4. High Prey Drive: If this hybrid inherits American Bully's high prey drive instincts that can be quite dangerous if there are small pets or cats at home
+4. High Prey Drive: If this hybrid inherits American Bully’s high prey drive instincts that can be quite dangerous if there are small pets or cats at home.
+So it would be best if you didn’t introduce them to other animals without proper socialization first.

 Frequently Asked Questions about Blue Heeler and American Bully mixes